Loving myself in the time of thick-waistedness has proved somewhat challenging.

 My outlook is better lately.
 I am working on accepting both gravity and age as inevitable.
 I never try on old clothes when cleaning out the closet.
-The hysterical outbursts are lessening.
+The hysterical outbursts are nearly non-existent.

 For instance, my waist has told me to ditch the elastic waistbands, but my brain tells me this will be uncomfortable.
-I agree with my waist.
+On this particular issue, I agree with my waist.
 Those elastic waistbands are truly hideous.
 So we have all compromised with higher-waisted pants that do not look ridiculous, thereby avoiding the elastic option.

-Loving myself has definitely been a challenge during the time of thick-waistedness.
-However, I am determined to prevent a dreaded bout of non-waistedness, which would definitely result in prolonged hysterical outbursts and trigger a resurgence of elastic waistbands.
+Loving myself has definitely been a challenge during this time of thick-waistedness.
+However, I am hopeful that with diligent vigilance, I will be able to prevent the dreaded time of non-waistedness, which would most definitely result in prolonged hysterical outbursts and trigger a resurgence of elastic waistbands.

-I told my brain non-waistedness is not an option.
+I am telling my brain that non-waistedness is not an option.
 I hope my brain alerts my waist.